Support our work by becoming our Patron! Learn More

 2. Two sets of keys to these rooms will be programmed and placed at the Front Office Reception for site visit purposes.

-3. Staff releasing the site visit keys must inform the receiver to return the keys back to the Reception upon completion.
+3. Staff releasing the site visit keys must inform the receiver to return the keys to the Reception upon completion.

 Q1.
-What steps to be taken if there is a mismatch in details given by the guest?
+What steps are to be taken if there is a mismatch in details given by the guest?

 Q4.
 Why it is important to verify guest details before handing over the key?